 What to cover in class and where to find material

 This again depends largely on who you’re teaching.
 For exam prep classes, you may need to get students to invest in an exam-specific book and work through that.
 For school-aged children, you might be able to structure sessions around helping them with their homework.
 You can look online for tools such as worksheets, videos, games and songs.
 You can also find plenty of materials on websites such as Cambridge English, British Council, BusyTeacher, and Flojoe.

 Inevitably when giving private English lessons in Spain, you’ll get the odd cancellation; sometimes, they can happen at the last minute and even without reason.
 To avoid problems, some private teachers draw up a contract requiring students to give 24 hours cancellation notice.
 Others charge a full month up front and reschedule canceled classes.
 But be careful not to be so inflexible that you scare potential clients away.

 - If you’re struggling to find work, you can try volunteering as an assistant first.
 Some schools and academies offer part-time voluntary positions.
 You could also try intercambio, where you meet with a conversation partner and spend half the time speaking in your language and half in theirs.
 This is popular with young Spaniards and is also a good way to brush up on your Spanish skills.

 - Students typically take breaks from mid-July to mid-September, which can put a big hole in your salary; it is advised to also take your vacations during the same time, or find summer work.

-- Get more information in our guides to teaching English in Spain, the education system in Spain, international schools in Costa del Sol and Madrid and Barcelona, universities in Barcelona and language schools in Spain.
+- Get more information in our guides to the education system in Spain, international schools in Spain, public and private schools in Spain, universities in Spain, and language schools in Spain.